Chinese street markets 101

 Street vendors are last-mile distributors.
 Some factory in Yiwu or Guangdong produces 500,000 keychain panda toys at a marginal cost of pennies and Chengdu street markets distribute them.

 And a hypothesis of my own—differentiation is only valuable when customers can perceive, value, and pay for it.
-There is low marginal return to being different in a street market, because they are high-churn environments that lack trust mechanisms like reviews and ratings.
-Worse still, most tourists pass through once and never return.
-Under these conditions, vendors have almost no incentive to invest in quality or novelty compared to just sticking to what works.
+There is low marginal return to being different in a street market because most tourists pass through once and never return.
+Without any digital platform to list and rank the stalls, tourists will just look for the most quintessential products by default (e.g. panda toys in Chengdu).
+There is almost no incentive to invest in quality or novelty compared to just sticking to what works.

-Instead, the competition shifts entirely to distribution: how loud you can shout, whether you secured the corner spot, how aggressively you can thrust samples into hands.
-The product becomes almost incidental, these businesses are commodity wrappers around a distribution game.
+The product is almost incidental; these businesses are commodity wrappers around a distribution game: how loud you can shout, whether you secured the corner spot, how aggressively you can thrust samples into hands.

-I had a startling realization that this was all remarkably similar to the marketplace of trashy generative AI consumer apps in the US.
+At some point I realized that this was all startlingly similar to the marketplaces of trashy generative AI consumer apps in the US.
 Hundreds of minimally-differentiated thin AI wrapper companies running viral TikTok guerrilla campaigns, funneling millions of users into slick app onboarding flows optimized for converting 1 in every 100, winning on volume.
-Capture attention, convert quickly, and extract value before the user churns.
+Shout loudly, capture attention, convert quickly, and extract value before the user churns and never returns.

 Street hustlers or How I learned to respect the hustle